Altamash38/Mall-Customer-Segmentation/README.md

 # Mall-Customer-Segmentation
-grouped the customer of mall on annual income and spending score
+Grouped the customer of mall on annual income and spending score with KMeans ckustering The source of data set is kaggle here is the link to it: https://www.kaggle.com/code/suneelpatel/mall-customers-segmentation-clustering-model/data
+To know more about the project read the article given below:https://medium.com/@altamashakber/k-means-clustering-for-customer-segmentation-ef7981619475